 If you don’t feel like your symptoms warrant a trip to the emergency department, you may want to stay home and try the following at-home cures:

 - Hot baths and hot showers to relieve nausea and help relax your muscles to ease belly pain

 - Benadryl and other antihistamines, which can help reduce nausea

 - Antipsychotic medications such as haloperidol can also help reduce nausea

 - Over-the-counter pain relievers like ibuprofen or acetaminophen

 Remember, these remedies may not work for everyone.
 It’s always best to consult with your healthcare provider before trying any new treatment.

 To fully heal from cannabinoid hyperemesis syndrome, you must stop using marijuana.
-If you need help quitting marijuana or other drug abuse, Zinnia Healing can help.
+If you need help quitting marijuana or other drug abuse, Zinnia Health can help.